andreipope/twelvelabs-documentation/docs/guides/providing-your-custom-transcriptions/urls.md

   </TabItem>
   </Tabs>

 3. Upload your video.
-Call the `tasks`<!--TODO: Add link--> endpoint and store the result in a variable named `response`:
+Call the [tasks](/api-reference/indexes-tasks) endpoint and store the result in a variable named `response`:

   <Tabs>
   <TabItem value="py" label="Python">